nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Configuring NGINX for Amplify Metric Collection

-In order to monitor your NGINX instances, and be able to see various NGINX graphs in the UI, you will need to have [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) defined in your NGINX configuration.
+In order to monitor your NGINX instances, and be able to see various NGINX graphs in the web interface, you will need to have [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) defined in your NGINX configuration.
 If it's there already, the agent should be able to pick it automatically.

 Otherwise, add it as follows:

 ```